Volunteering in Kenya

 Volunteering in Kenya is to experience life off the beaten track on rural and slum projects which have been developed, supported and run by our NGO staff in Kenya, and we hope you will return home with a true appreciation for life in Kenya and an insight into how we believe developmental aid and volunteering can and should work.

 It is a trip designed to foster personal development and perhaps career opportunities, this is one of the objectives of the charity as well so we provide a lot of support and contact prior to your departure and during your time in Kenya, and when you get back you'll find you've made dozens of friends for life who you'll keep in contact with through social media.
-This trip is really about people, and interacting with others in a friendly and equal way, learning from others irrespective of background, and helping people think about their values and opinions, and to show them Africa.

 We are not about perpetuating damaging stereotypes about volunteering in Africa, and we're not interested in marketing a 'save the world' message either.
 We have so many years of evidence and experience to back up our success story, and it's been one that has involved many people in Kenya over decades.
 Here's a great video example of how poverty and Africa and volunteering and fundraising have been marketed successfully over the years to create a stereotype that we all have to change;